tuftsdatalab/tuftsWorkshops/docs/machine-learning/supervised/logistic-regression.md

 ## Recap

 So what have we found?
 Well it seems that ALDH3A1 expression has a minimal effect on the probability of being a smoker.
 Additionally, our high p-value of 0.669 indicates that we should not reject the possibility that this effect was due to chance.
+This is also confirmed in our visual of the logistic regression curve - where it is not S shaped.
+This is due to the absense of some boundry, where some value of ALDH3A1 expression separates smokers and non smokers.

+## Assumptions

 ## References